edwinlzs/chainflow/README.md

   .run();
 ```

-### Run Options
+### `seed`

 You can specify request nodes to take values from the chainflow 'seed' by importing the `seed` object and linking nodes to it.
-Provide seed values by passing them as arguments to a `run` call on a `chainflow`, like below.
+Provide actual seed values by calling the `seed` method on a chainflow before you `run` it, like below.

 ```typescript
 import { chainflow, link seed, } from 'chainflow';